 Football is a universal language.
 Children are brilliant at finding patches of grass or dirt to start a game using bags, shoes or stones to form goal posts.
 And when it comes to sourcing a ball, the creativity doesnât stop.
 Weâve seen kids use banana leaves, rags, and plastic bags to make their own handmade balls.

 This summer, why not have a go at making your own homemade football.
 This is a great activity to run as part of a youth group, holiday club or with your own kids.
-With the Premier League starting soon, why not hold a football tournament with the children using your homemade ball?
+And the best news?
+It helps recycle and repurpose some of those old plastic bags you might have at home.
+With the Euros well and truly underway, why not hold your own football tournament using your homemade ball?

 - 20 plastic bags

 - A newspaper

 1) Scrunch up some newspaper to form the centre of your football (about the size of a large orange).